Pipeline Repairs Reveal Water Legacy

 Major expansions of the East Bay's distribution system took place from the 1930s through 1960s, and EBMUD continues to upgrade and reinforce the water system.
 Pipes, pumps and other infrastructure are built to last.
 Still, the East Bay's vast water distribution infrastructure is aging, and an older system means more work to make sure dependable water supplies arrive at customer taps every day.

-EBMUD sets priorities by evaluating the performance and reliability of existing facilities, the cost of rehabilitation versus replacement, the impacts of downtime, and how specific facilities will be used in the future.
-Projects are planned to minimize inconveniences to nearby homes and businesses (and their customers) and are designed to maintain high levels of system reliability with the least cost for customers.
+EBMUD values cost-effective plumbing system improvements and sets priorities by evaluating the performance and reliability of existing facilities, the cost of rehabilitation versus replacement, the impacts of downtime, and how facilities will be used in the future.
+Projects are planned to minimize inconveniences to nearby homes and businesses (and their customers) and to maintain high reliability with the least cost.

-In 2010, 77¢ of every rate dollar EBMUD collected for water service went to store, treat and deliver water, day-to-day system maintenance for future improvements, and repay bonds sold to pay for long-term investments in infrastructure.
-These costs are going up with increased costs for materials, higher labor costs for crews working in congested underground environments, and limitations on work hours to accommodate car traffic.
+Today, 81¢ of every rate dollar EBMUD collects for water service pays to store, treat and deliver water, day-to-day system maintenance, planning and engineering for future improvements, and to repay bonds sold to pay for long-term investments in infrastructure.
+These costs are rising, with increased costs for materials, higher labor costs for crews working in congested underground environments, and limitations on work hours to accommodate car traffic.